 Lipofuscin is a brownish pigment left over from the breakdown and absorption of damaged blood cells.

-Lipofuscin is found in heart muscle and smooth muscles and is also called the aging pigment.
+Lipofuscin is found in heart muscle and smooth muscles.
+It is also called the aging pigment.

-Kumar V, Abbas AK, Aster JC.
-Cellular responses to stress and toxic insults: Adaptation, injury, and death.
+Oakes SA.
+Cell injury, cell death, and adaptations.
 In: Kumar V, Abbas AK, Aster JC, eds.
-Robbins and Cotran Pathologic Basis of Disease.
-9th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 2.
+Robbins & Cotran Pathologic Basis of Disease.
+10th ed.
+Philadelphia, PA: Elsevier; 2021:chap 2.